Soft Switching Expert Policies for Controlling Systems with Uncertain Parameters: Preliminaries

-where target values $y^{(n)}$ are generated by the \it target critic DNN \rm $Q_{\theta_{Q}^{-}}$ and the \it target actor DNN \rm $\mu_{\theta_{\mu}^{-}}$, rather than the original critic and actor DNNs, which improves the stability of the learning process.
+where target values $y^{(n)}$ are generated by the {\it target critic DNN} $Q_{\theta_{Q}^{-}}$ and the {\it target actor DNN} $\mu_{\theta_{\mu}^{-}}$, rather than the original critic and actor DNNs.
+Since the target DNNs are updated more slowly than the original networks, the temporal-difference targets vary more smoothly during training, which helps stabilize the learning process \citep{DQN}.
 The parameter vector of the actor DNN $\theta_{\mu}$ is updated using the following policy gradient.